Abacavir / Dolutegravir / Lamivudine Dosage

 - Weight 20 to less than 25 kg: 6 tablets orally once a day

 - At least 25 kg: 1 tablet orally once a day

 - The tablets are not recommended for patients weighing less than 25 kg.

 - The tablets for oral suspension are not recommended for patients weighing at least 25 kg.

 Renal Dose Adjustments

-CrCl less than 50 mL/min: Not recommended.
+CrCl less than 30 mL/min: Not recommended.

 Liver Dose Adjustments

 Mild liver dysfunction (Child-Pugh A): Not recommended.